GameBear64/ThunderDB/Readme.md

 ### Object Operations
 ---
 #### .concat(newValue)
-Combine/concatonate select property with a new value.
+Combine/concatenate the selected property with a new value.

 | Parameter  | Type | Optional |
 | :-----------: | :----: | :--------: |